 Most new mums and dads welcome the birth of a baby by doing up the nursery.
 But great parenting is not just about buying that new crib.
 There’re financial expenses and responsibilities that you have to manage as well.

-Mr Paul See, senior financial services director of Professional Investment Advisory Services (PIAS) who has more than 20 years in the financial services industry under his belt and a father of two young children, explains: “A new addition to the family means your family responsibilities have changed.
+Mr Paul See, Founder of Priority Wealth Pte Ltd, has more than 20 years in the financial services industry under his belt and a father of two children, explains: “A new addition to the family means your family responsibilities have changed.
 With proper financial planning, you will have better control over what goes out of your wallet.”

 As new parents or parents-to-be, this would be the best time to take stock of various responsibilities and at the same time, chart a roadmap to reach your financial goals.
 So take a moment and consider these five money-wise to-dos.

 1. Set up a budget for baby’s expenses

 Besides start-up costs like hospital delivery, it’s important to factor day-to-day expenses on doctor visits, wet wipes and nappies.
 Having a budget in mind will guard against overspending on unnecessary items.

 It is not necessary to go through the trouble of opening a separate bank account to cater to these expenses, unless you want to track in detail how much you are spending on your child.
 However, such tracking may be useful for those who tend to overspend.
 It may also serve as a neat way of accountability for parents who prefer to split all expenses equally or according to a pre-determined ratio.

 For those looking for a convenient way to create and manage a budget, this Budget Calculator is a great option.